 In technical terms, a shipping container is a “steel intermodal container” that was initially used to import and export goods.
 Shipping containers are built as sturdy and durable structures that are accessible, affordable, and easy to upkeep.
 Their popularity originated in storage and transportation purposes, but their versatility is a recent realization which has contributed to many of the trends we’re seeing today.

 Current shipping container trends have stemmed from their affordability, starting at $1,500.
 They are strong, flood proof, fireproof, and are built using a great material suited for building homes.
 Even governments have found a practical purpose for them, using them as disaster relief for quick and easy housing.

 Although shipping containers are typically used for just 10-15 years, with the right treatment, they can last much, much longer.
-Although they aren’t the largest structures, ranging from 20 to 30 feet in length, they fit the bill for popular tiny homes.
+Although they aren’t the largest structures, ranging from 20 ft. to 53 ft. in length, they fit the bill for popular tiny homes.

 While we have to admit that shipping containers as university buildings aren’t a completely popular trend, it’s fair to say their popularity is on the rise.
 As a cheap alternative to massive university buildings, colleges like Ballard College drew attention when they introduced their new Media Lab in Annandale-On-Hudson, New York.

 The lab, which was built in just a single day, cost a total of about $200,000.
 Students are able to work in light-filled rooms pieced together in black and white.
 The large garage door opens to the main room, giving students a natural view of nearby trees.
 The shipping container design by MB Architecture can also be fitted with a kitchen and bathroom for those interested in turning it into their own home instead of a lab.